Consumer groups worry U.S.-EU trade pact will weaken health, privacy regulations

-WASHINGTON U.S. consumer groups raised concerns on Wednesday about a proposed free trade agreement between the United States and the European Union, which they said could weaken government health, environmental and food safety regulations and undermine privacy on the Internet.
+WASHINGTON U.S. consumer groups plan to raise concerns on Wednesday about a proposed free trade agreement between the United States and the European Union, which they fear could weaken important government health, environmental and food safety regulations and undermine privacy on the Internet.

-With negotiations on what would be the world's largest free trade pact set to begin in July, a U.S. government panel led by the Trade Representative's office began two days of hearings to help finalize its goals for the proposed Transatlantic Trade and Investment Partnership, or TTIP.
+Negotiations on what would be the world's largest free trade pact are set to begin in July.
+A U.S. government panel led by the Trade Representative's office is holding hearings this week to finalize its goals for the Transatlantic Trade and Investment Partnership, or TTIP.

-It was slated to hear from 62 witnesses on issues including food safety, financial services, global supply chains and cross-border electronic data flows before finishing on Thursday.
+About 60 supporters and critics of the proposed deal have been given 10 minutes each on Wednesday and Thursday to make their cases and answer questions from the panel.

-That worries consumer groups such as Public Citizen, which says the United States and the EU have different regulations because the concerns of their citizens are not the same.
+That worries consumer groups such as Public Citizen, which says the United States and the EU have different regulations because the concerns of the citizens in those countries are not the same.
 For example, EU consumers have voiced stronger objections to genetically modified food than their U.S. counterparts.

-"Trying to eliminate a big swath of regulatory differences via a trade deal would have a democratic cost because you're taking away a power from the electorate," said Ben Beachy, research director at Public Citizen's Global Trade Watch.
+"Trying to eliminate a big swath of regulatory differences via a trade deal would have a democratic cost because you're taking away a power from the electorate," said Ben Beachy, director of Public Citizen's Global Trade Watch.

-Henry Jasny, vice president of Advocates for Highway and Auto Safety, a coalition of consumer groups and insurance companies, said he feared the talks on reducing regulatory barriers in the auto sector could lead to a weakening of vehicle safety standards across the Atlantic.

-"In light of global concern about rising motor vehicle crashes and fatalities, placing any downward pressure on vehicle safety standards through bilateral trade agreements is inappropriate," Jasny said.

-Meanwhile, U.S. plans to ease the movement of electronic data across borders have alarmed Internet activists, who see that push as a "backdoor way" for U.S. companies such as Google Inc. (GOOG.O) and Facebook Inc. (FB.O) to get around EU privacy rules that have restricted their businesses in Europe.
+Meanwhile, U.S. plans to ease the movement of electronic data across borders have alarmed Internet activists, who see that push as a "backdoor way" for U.S. companies such as Google Inc and Facebook Inc to get around EU privacy rules that have restricted their businesses in Europe.

 "We've made it very clear that we're not to give up privacy for the sake of a few digital dollars," said Jeff Chester, executive director of the Centre for Digital Democracy.